-Although the primary role of college students centers on the formal learning environment, total student development also includes the informal activities.
+Although the primary role of the college student centers on the formal learning environment, total student development also includes the informal activities.
 For this purpose a number of clubs and organizations are available.
-The Student Senate, as the umbrella of student organizations, sponsors such clubs as:
+The Student Senate, as the umbrella of student organization, sponsors such clubs as:

-Art Club

-Drama Club

-Journalism Club

-Nursing Clubs Ski Club Walking Club
+Art Club Journalism Club Nursing Clubs Weight Lifting Club Walking Club